Paving the Way in Modern Earth-Wisdom

 When and where will it be built?

-When: Following our upcoming “Indigiegogo Tawantinsuyu Eco-Temple campaign” the construction is set to be commenced in mid- 2014.
+When: Following our upcoming “Indigiegogo Tawantinsuyu Eco-Temple campaign” the construction is set to commence in mid- 2014.

 Where: On Juan Gabriels privately owned land of 190m squared in the San Pedro Association 25 minutes from the historic center of Cusco, Peru.